About Hamilton Zoo

 Hamilton Zoo Conservation Fund

 Hamilton Zoo’s conservation role includes raising awareness and funds for the conservation of animals in the wild.
-The Hamilton Zoo Conservation Fund was established to accumulate and distribute funds raised from public donations and proceeds from special conservation events or items in the Zoo Shop.
+The Hamilton Zoo Conservation Fund was established to accumulate and distribute funds raised from various sources including specified contributions from admission ticket and animal encounter sales, public donations, proceeds from special conservation events or items in the Zoo Gift Shop.